radareorg/radare2-book/visual_mode/intro.md

 To see help on all key bindings defined for visual mode, press `?`:

     Visual mode help:
-     ?        show this help or manpage in cursor mode &        rotate asm.bits between supported 8, 16, 32, 64
+    ?        show this help
+     ??       show the user-friendly hud
+     $        toggle asm.pseudo
      %        in cursor mode finds matching pair, otherwise toggle autoblocksz
-     @        set cmd.vprompt to run commands before the visual prompt !        enter into the visual panels mode
+     @        redraw screen every 1s (multi-user view), in cursor set position !        enter into the visual panels mode
-     _        enter the hud
+     _        enter the flag/comment/functions/.. hud (same as VF_)
      =        set cmd.vprompt (top row)
      |        set cmd.cprompt (right column)
      .        seek to program counter
+     "        toggle the column mode (uses pC..)
      /        in cursor mode search in current block :cmd     run radare command
      ;[-]cmt  add/remove comment
+     0        seek to beginning of current function [1-9]    follow jmp/call identified by shortcut (like ;[1]) ,file    add a link to the text file
      /*+-[]   change block size, [] = resize hex.cols
-     >||<     seek aligned to block size
+     </>      seek aligned to block size (seek cursor in cursor mode)
      a/A      (a)ssemble code, visual (A)ssembler
      b        toggle breakpoint
+     B        enumerate and inspect classes
      c/C      toggle (c)ursor and (C)olors
      d[f?]    define function, data, code, ..
      D        enter visual diff mode (set diff.from/to)